abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-lab-overview-v2.md

    ![](./media/MFA.png)

    > **Note**: If prompted with MFA, please follow the steps highlighted under - [Steps to Proceed with MFA Setup if Ask Later Option is Not Visible](#steps-to-proceed-with-mfa-setup-if-ask-later-option-is-not-visible)
 1. If you see the pop-up **Stay signed in?** Click **No**.

    ![](./media/GettingStarted-6.png)

-1. If you see the pop-up, **You have free Azure Advisor recommendations!** close the window to continue the lab.

 1. If the **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.